 (b)

-Fig.5 (a), (b) show two different working performance of two Eigen frequency around 10000.
+Fig.5 (a), (b) show two different working performance of two Eigen frequency around 10000 Hz.

 To compare these two different modes, the second eigen mode (Fig 5.b) has translational motion of the left comb with 13587Hz.
-It should be mentioned that we expect the translational mode rather than other modes since all the comb fingers move toward the stator coherently.
+It should be mentioned that we expect the translational mode rather than other modes.
+In translational mode, all the left fingers move toward the stator coherently.